zachdurr/mlb_player_stats/README.md

-# MlbPlayerStats
+# MlbPlayerList

-See your favorite MLB Player's stats!
+See your favorite MLB Team's players!
+Select your favorite team and see the current list of players on the 40 person roster.

 ## Installation